Financial Aid Information

 Dissertation Fellowship Program

-The amount of the award is $6,000 plus a tuition reduction.
-The time period is one semester.
+The intent of the Dissertation Fellowship Program is to provide financial assistance to relieve candidates of current service-type responsibilities (teaching, research and/or other related obligations to the university), thereby enabling them to focus on their research analysis and writing.
+The amount of the award is $8,000 plus a tuition reduction.
+The time period is one semester and cannot be renewed.
 Full-time enrollment is required.
 Any student nominated must be in candidacy and must have a copy of his or her prospectus on file at the Graduate School.
+Students should be within one year of the completion of their Dissertation.
 Students are nominated by their department chair who submits a letter of support.
 Online programs are NOT eligible at this time.

 - Undergraduate GPA of 3.5